swathikumaravel48-tech/FUTURE_PE_02/outputs.md

 **📍 CTA**
 “If you’re tired of ‘trying’ to be productive, switch your space.
 Try Brew Haven Café in Chennai—you’ll feel the difference 💻☕✨”

+## Captions

+Here are 5 Instagram captions for promoting Brew Haven Café in Chennai:

+---

+**1.**

+Your perfect coffee break is waiting ☕✨
+Step into comfort, calm vibes, and seriously good coffee at Brew Haven Café.

+👉 Visit us today and feel the difference!

+#BrewHavenCafe #ChennaiCafe #CoffeeLovers #CafeVibes #StudySpot

+---

+**2.**

+Good coffee.
+Cozy corners.
+Better moods. ☕🌿
+That’s the Brew Haven promise 💛

+👉 Drop in today and make your day better, one sip at a time!

+#ChennaiFoodies #CafeCulture #CoffeeTime #BrewHavenVibes #ChennaiDiaries

+---

+**3.**

+POV: You found your new favorite café in Chennai 😍☕ Comfort, vibes, and coffee that just hits right.

+👉 Don’t just scroll—come experience it!

+#BrewHavenCafe #CafeLovers #ChennaiLife #CoffeeAddict #HiddenGems

+---

+**4.**

+Need a break from everything?
+We got you ☕🌿
+Relax, recharge, and reset at Brew Haven Café.

+👉 Visit us today and slow down with us 🤍

+#RelaxAndSip #ChennaiCafes #CoffeeBreak #CafeVibes #BrewHaven

+---

+**5.**

+Work, chill, repeat 💻☕✨
+Brew Haven Café is where productivity meets comfort.

+👉 Grab your spot today and stay a while!

+#StudyCafe #WorkFromCafe #ChennaiStudents #CoffeeVibes #BrewHavenCafe